jacubero/aws-architect-associate/docs/cloud.rst

 :ref:`secCloudWatch` monitors your AWS resources and the applications you run on AWS in real time.
 You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
 A namespace is a container for CloudWatch metrics.
 For the list of AWS namespaces, see `AWS Services That Publish CloudWatch Metrics <https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html>`_.

 CloudWatch ServiceLens enhances the observability of your services and applications by enabling you to integrate traces, metrics, logs, and alarms into one place.
-ServiceLens integrates CloudWatch with :ref:`secXRay` to provide an end-to-end view of your application to help you more efficiently pinpoint performance bottlenecks and identify impacted users.
+ServiceLens integrates CloudWatch with AWS XRay to provide an end-to-end view of your application to help you more efficiently pinpoint performance bottlenecks and identify impacted users.
 A service map displays your service endpoints and resources as “nodes” and highlights the traffic, latency, and errors for each node and its connections.
 You can choose a node to see detailed insights about the correlated metrics, logs, and traces associated with that part of the service.
 This enables you to investigate problems and their effect on the application.

 .. figure:: /cloud_d/ServiceMap.png